johnowhitaker/turtle-frac/README.md

 turtle-frac
 ===========

+utils.py - a bunch of short functions that might come in usefull!!
+(Random number generator, command shortener etc)

-A fractal generator with python's turtle module
+fractastic.py - A fractal generator with python's turtle module